Higher Education Administration (MA/MS)

 - 2.75 cumulative undergraduate grade point average

-- GRE with a minimum combined Verbal and Quantitative score of 280 and a 3.5 Analytical Writing score
+- GRE (less than five years old) with a minimum combined Verbal and Quantitative score of 280 and a 3.5 Analytical Writing score

 Applications to the master's degree program in Higher Education Administration are accepted on a rolling basis.